StreamSounds/library/_posts/2021-01-14-voicemeeter-banana.md

 ![https://i.imgur.com/pkMT14v.png](https://i.imgur.com/pkMT14v.png)

-To set our windows default audio to push through these digital inputs we need to open Windows Sound Settings by right clicking on the speaker icon that adjusts our audio in the task bar.
+To set our Windows Default Audio to push through these digital inputs we need to open Windows Sound Settings by right clicking on the speaker icon that adjusts our audio in the task bar.
 After right clicking select 'Open Sound Settings' and you should see a window with

 Sound-
 Choose your output device: